-Verify the /boot partition is not excluded in the agent's Volume-Level Backup Control settings.
-If it is not excluded, and backups are completing successfully, mount a file restore and verify that the /boot partition is present.
-If it is missing, the production machine may be affected by a bug caused by pausing the filesystem on an unjournaled ext2 partition.
+Verify you have not excluded the /boot partition in the agent's Volume-Level Backup Control settings.
+If you have not excluded the partition, and backups are completing successfully, mount a file restore and verify that the /boot partition is present.
+If the /boot partition is missing, the production machine may be affected by a bug caused by pausing the filesystem on an unjournaled ext2 partition (external link).

-To resolve this issue, convert the /boot partition on the production machine to ext3 or ext4.
+To resolve this issue, convert the /boot partition on the production machine to ext3 or ext4 (external link).
 Updating the agent's kernel to a version newer than 4.1 can also resolve the issue.

 Verify Boot Partition Contents

 On the agent or its file restore, navigate to the /boot partition, and check for the following: